 - 6 medium potatoes, peeled and diced

-- 8 cups cold water, or half chicken stock and half water
+- 8 cups cold water, or half homemade chicken stock or canned chicken broth, and half water

 - 1 pound kale or collard greens, thick middle stem removed, and leaves cut into very, very fine julienne (think wisker-thin)